petercolesdc/abernathy/README.md

 Abernathy is a place to start product and web builds.
 Built with atomic component based systems in mind, she renders to standard html templates, so you can build in a modular fashion - then render the old fashioned way.

-Abernathy uses the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language to harness the power of includes, macros and loops to ai in building dynamic design systems.
+Abernathy uses the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language to harness the power of includes, macros and loops to aid in building dynamic design systems.

 ## Install (Docker)
 Grab docker desktop, install and start on your machine.
 Then: